 Do I Need Business Insurance?

-If you run a business — even if you’re a freelancer or a consultant — you probably need business insurance.
+If you run a business — even if you’re a freelancer or a consultant — you need business insurance.
 Thankfully, most people will find that it’s not too expensive.

 As a writer and consultant, I only carry professional liability insurance.
 If I did more advertising, I would carry general liability insurance, too.
 People who sell products or have property need to think about product and property insurance.